OceanCharlie/OceanCharlie/README.md

 ###

-<p align="left"> Information Systems student at Tarumanagara University with a strong interest in **Frontend Development** and modern web technologies.
+<p align="left"> Information Systems student at Tarumanagara University with a strong interest in <b>Frontend Development and modern web technologies</b>.
 I enjoy turning ideas into interactive and user-friendly digital products.
-In addition to coding, I also have experience in **UI/UX design, creative media, and digital marketing**, which allow me to approach projects from both technical and creative perspectives.
+In addition to coding, I also have experience in <b>UI/UX design, Creative Media, and Digital Marketing</b>, which allow me to approach projects from both technical and creative perspectives.
 With this combination, I aim to build solutions that are not only functional, but also engaging and impactful. </p>

 ###